cyrusimap/cyrus-imapd/docsrc/imap/reference/manpages/systemcommands/sync_client.rst

     compression if both ends support it.
 Set this flag when you want to abort if compression is not available.

+.. option:: -a

+    Request the replicate-to-archive feature.
+If the remote end has the ``archive_enabled`` option set, then it will stage incoming replication on the archive partition instead of the spool partition.
+If the remote end does not support it, replication will proceed as though **-a** was not provided.
+This option is useful when standing up a new replica of an existing server, as most of the stored mail is likely older than the archive threshold and so is destined for the archive partition anyway.
+By staging on that partition, Cyrus can avoid a cross-partition copy for every message.

 Examples
 ========